 There are many ways to develop new business.
 Small businesses have limited time and budget.
 So, below are our tips for new business development:

 - Decide on the methods you will use to develop a new business that fit your company in terms of time and resource

 - Make sure those methods fit the target market you want to reach

 - Make sure you follow a new business development process.
 This means following up religiously

 - Build up a robust pipeline.
-Sadly, it is still a numbers game and the more valid prospects in your sales pipeline, the more will turn into clients
+Sadly, it is still a numbers game, and the more valid prospects in your sales pipeline, the more will turn into clients

 - Allocate time each and every day to new business development.
-That could be new prospect calls, prospect follow ups, calls to past clients, emails, content development for your website or any other one of your chosen routes.
+That could be new prospect calls, prospect follow-ups, calls to past clients, emails, content development for your website, or any other one of your chosen routes.

 - Adapt the methods and process if it isn’t working but don’t drop things simply because you want to change.
-Analyse and allocate a value to what you’re doing and to the sales lead pipeline you have.
+Analyze and allocate value to what you’re doing and to the sales lead pipeline you have.
 One of our clients gained a £250k client from our telemarketing in month 7.
 What would have happened if he’d stopped in month 6?

 If you’d like to find out how GSA Business Development can help Generate Growth for your Business give us a call or contact us now using our contact form to make an enquiry.